IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Application-Architecture--Data-Model--User.md

 ### CourseUserPermissions

-The most basic permissions on Course level are leaving the Course, viewing general Course information and playing the Quizzes.
-The latter includes reading and playing LectureQuizzes, TurboQuiz and RexDuell.
+The most basic permissions on Course level are leaving the Cours and viewing general Course information.
 Leaving the course may be limited for CourseOwners.

 ### CourseParticipant

 CourseParticipants are usually Students who participate in the Course (clarify: should Lecturers also be able to participate in Courses?).
-They can view content in chapters, view and update their personal Course IT-Rex and earn rewards for various actions.
+They can view published Content in Chapters, view and update their personal Course IT-Rex and earn rewards for various actions.
+Additionally they can play published Quizzes, which includes reading and playing LectureQuizzes, TurboQuiz and RexDuell.

 ### CourseManager

 CourseManagers are assistants to the Lecturer who teaches the Course.
 They can originate from a Student or Lecturer account.
 They are able to manage most of the Course and its content.
 This includes CRUD content, chapter, AdjustableTimePeriod, questions, TurboQuiz, RexDuell and CourseParticipants.
+On top of this they are able to publish and unpublish Content, Chapters, TurboQuiz and RexDuell to be visible/invisible for the CourseParticipants.
+For testing purposes they are able to play the Quizzes even before they are published.
 They can also read and update the ContentPool and QuestionPool which are automatically created at Course creation and cannot be deleted independently of the Course.
 Additionally they can view statistics about the Course (e.g. number and progress of participants).

 ### CourseOwner